 STEP SIX: CLOSING

-Your solicitor should write to you in advance of closing and outline a note of the amount of funds they will require from you in order to close.
+Your solicitor should write to you in advance of closing.
+They will outline a note of the amount of funds they will require from you in order to close.

 Normally, the seller’s solicitor will post all of the closing documentation to your solicitor in advance of the agreed closing date.
 Your solicitor will transfer the balance of the purchase funds to the seller’s solicitor to be held in trust pending the closing of the sale.

-Your solicitor will review the closing documents received and once they are satisfied that everything is in order they will carry out closing searches against the sellers, the property and you (if you are getting a mortgage).
+Your solicitor will review the closing documents received.
+Once they are satisfied that everything is in order they will carry out closing searches against the sellers, the property and you (if you are getting a mortgage).
 The purpose of these searches is to ensure that no judgements or burdens have been registered against any of the parties and to ensure that you getting clean title to the property.

-Assuming everything is in order, your solicitor will authorise the release of funds to the seller and the seller’s solicitor will authorise the release of the keys to you.
+Assuming everything is in order, your solicitor will authorise the release of funds to the seller.
+Then the seller’s solicitor will authorise the release of the keys to you.
 Normally the keys can be picked up from the auctioneer.

 STEP SEVEN: STAMP DUTY AND REGISTRATION